Are you looking for the best things to do in Monopoli, Italy for an upcoming trip? Keep reading if so!

 Originally built to defend Monopoli against various pirate boats and the advancing Spanish army, the castle was eventually taken over by the Spanish along with the rest of the town.

-The Spanish extended the castle in order to accommodate their soldiers and their families.
+The Spanish extended the castle to accommodate their soldiers and their families.
 In subsequent years, the castle was turned into a prison that was still in use until the 1990s.

 However, now the buildings are used as a conference and exhibition center.